xt0fer/reveal-slides/md/intro-to-oop.md

 -
 -

-#Object Destruction and the finalize method
+###Object Destruction and the finalize method

-Once you break the connection between the reference which lives in the stack, and the instance which lives in the heap.
+* Once you break the connection between the reference which lives in the stack, and the instance which lives in the heap.
 There is no way to reconnect with that object, even though it will not be removed until the next Garbage Collection Cycle, as far as you are concerned , its gone.

 -

+###Object Destruction and the finalize method

-There will be times when you want to make sure and validate that an object performs a action before it is removed from GC.
+* There will be times when you want to make sure and validate that an object performs a action before it is removed from GC.
 For instance , if you are working with sensitive information or connection, and need to make sure that things are closed properly.
 Thats where the finalize method comes in.

 ```
 public class Superman( ){